Official name: Montenegro (Crna Gora)

 Royal capital: Cetinje – historical and cultural centre

-A state with a long tradition, the meeting point of different cultural and religious influences on the border of Orthodox East and Catholic West, today’s Montenegro is a multi-confessional and multi-ethnic environment functioning in perfect harmony.
+A state with a long tradition, the meeting point of different cultural and religious influences on the border of Orthodox East and Catholic West, today’s Montenegro is a diverse multi-confessional and multi-ethnic environment.

 Traces of human presence date from the distant Paleolithic times, evidence of which has been found at the archaeological site Crvena Stijena (Red Rock).
-The first known ethnic groups, numerous Illyrian tribes originated from the 5th-2nd centuries B.C.
+The first known ethnic groups were the numerous Illyrian tribes which originated from the 5th-2nd centuries B.C.
 After this period, the region became part of the newly formed province of Prevalis, under the patronage of Imperial Rome.
-Evidence of this period are found in the numerous settlements of an urban type, formed around previous Illyrian settlements – Doclea, Municipium S, Medun, Budva, Ulcinj, Risan, etc.
+Evidence of this period is found in the numerous urban settlements, formed around previous Illyrian settlements – Doclea, Municipium S, Medun, Budva, Ulcinj, Risan, etc.

-After the collapse of the great Roman Empire, this region was conquered by Byzantine rulers, which in the middle of the 6th century were faced with the emergence of the Slavs.
-After several centuries of ethnic assimilation of numerous Christianised Slavs with the native and Roman population, the origins of the first state organisation were started at the beginning of the 9th century – historically known as Doclea, headed by Prince Petar.
-Doclea, known as Zeta from the 11th century, as a principality and kingdom, with the respectable Vojislavljević dynasty and its own church structure – the famous archdiocese of Bar, existed until the end of the 12th century, when its territory was conquered by the Serbian Nemanjić dynasty.
+After the collapse of the Roman Empire, this region was conquered by Byzantine rulers, which in the middle of the 6th century were faced with the emergence of the Slavs in the Balkans.
+After several centuries of ethnic assimilation between numerous Christianised Slavs and the native and Roman population, the origins of the first state organisation were started at the beginning of the 9th century – historically known as Doclea, headed by Prince Petar.
+Doclea, known as Zeta from the 11th century, was a principality and kingdom with the respectable Vojislavljević dynasty and its own church structure – the famous archdiocese of Bar, which existed until the end of the 12th century when its territory was conquered by the Serbian Nemanjić dynasty.

 In the second half of the 14th century and during the 15th century, Doclea-Zeta restored its state sovereignty.
 From the 15th century, Montenegro was ruled by the Balšić and Crnojević ruling families.
 New political and historical circumstances were created with the emergence of mighty Ottoman invaders.
 Century-long battles were conducted against them.